Prerogatives of the Divine Son

 Faith in Days of Old

-3 By faith we understand that the worlds were put in place2 by the word of God, so that what is seen did not spring forth from things that are in view.
+3 By faith we understand that the worlds were put in place2 by the word of God, so that what is seen did not spring forth from things that lie in view.

-4 By faith Abel offered God a better sacrifice than Cain, through which he won a testimony that he was righteous, God himself bearing witness about his gifts; and because of this, though he is dead, he still speaks.
+4 By faith Abel offered to God a better sacrifice than that of Cain, through which he won a testimony that he was righteous, God himself bearing witness about his gifts; and though he is dead, through it he still speaks.

 5 By faith Enoch was taken up so as not to see death; and he could not be found, because God himself had taken him up.3 For before he was taken up, he gained this testimony: He was pleasing to God.
 6 But without faith it is impossible to please him, for he who comes to God must believe that he exists, and that he is a rewarder of those who diligently seek him.

-7 By faith Noah, when warned of things as yet unseen, was moved with godly fear and prepared an ark for the saving of his household; and in so doing he condemned the world and became an heir of the righteousness that is based on faith.
+7 By faith Noah, being warned of things as yet unseen, and moved with godly fear, prepared an ark for the saving of his household; and in so doing he condemned the world and became an heir of the righteousness that is based on faith.

 The Faith of Abraham

-8 By faith Abraham obeyed when he was called to leave and go to a place he would later receive as an inheritance.
-And so he went out, not knowing where he was going.
-9 By faith he lived in the land of promise as if in a foreign country, dwelling in tents with Isaac and Jacob, who were fellow heirs of the same promise; 10 for he was looking for the city that has firm foundations,4 whose architect and builder is God.
+8 By faith Abraham obeyed when he was called to go out to the place he would later receive as an inheritance; and he went out not knowing where he was going.
+9 By faith he lived in the land of promise as if in a foreign country, dwelling in tents with Isaac and Jacob, who were fellow heirs of the same promise; 10 for he was looking for the city with lasting foundations,4 whose architect and builder is God.